cedmundo/deprecated-bee/README.md

 ## Building the project

-`bison` and `lex` are required to build the `minigun` target, if you happen to be in a decent Unix box with the proper setup to c development then just `make` it.
-Run programs with `./bin/minigun < program.mgn`
+`bison` and `lex` are required to build the `bee` target, if you happen to be in a decent Unix box with the proper setup to c development then just `make` it.
+Run programs with `./bin/bee < program.bee`

 ## Project structure